The Significance and Celebration Of Gudhi Padwa

 Know that all opulent, beautiful and glorious creations spring from but a spark of My splendor.

-The Mythological and Historical Significance of Gudi Padwa
+The Mythological and Historical Significance of Gudhi Padwa

-This historical significance of Gudi Padwa is celebrated in Maharashtra in connection to Chhattrapati Shivaji Maharaj, the great Maratha leader who led his troops to victory from the dominion of the Mughals.
-The celebration of Gudi Padwa represents victory and prosperity on this occasion.
+This historical significance of Gudhi Padwa is celebrated in Maharashtra in connection to Chhattrapati Shivaji Maharaj, the great Maratha leader who led his troops to victory from the dominion of the Mughals.
+The celebration of Gudhi Padwa represents victory and prosperity on this occasion.

-The Meaning and Symbolism of Gudi in Maharashtra
+The Meaning and Symbolism of Gudhi in Maharashtra

-The word Gudi represents Sri Brahma’s flag known as ‘Brahmadhvaj‘ in Sanskrit.
+The word Gudhi represents Sri Brahma’s flag known as ‘Brahmadhvaj‘ in Sanskrit.
 The word Padwa or Paadvo comes from Sanskrit word ‘Pratipada’ which means the first day of a lunar fortnight.
-In Maharashtra, the most important activity of the day is hoisting of the Gudi.
+In Maharashtra, the most important activity of the day is hoisting of the Gudhi.

 A bright copper vessel known as Kalash is hung on the top of the flag pole which is bamboo stick.
 This represents the flag.
 The Kalash is anointed with Hindu sacred symbol ‘Swastika’.
 Kalash is adorned with Neem and Mango leaves, garland of red and yellow flowers, and string of sugar candies known as Batasha or Gathi.
 The Puja thali consists of ingredients such as Haldi (Turmeric), Kumkum (Vermillion), Supari (Betel Nut), Sweets, Diya (Earthern Lamp), Nariyal (Coconut) and Phool (Flowers).
 Each of these ingredients have a symbolic meaning to it as given below.
 This is very interesting and captivating information that I loved to research on.
 It is so beautiful to know the scientific and spiritual relevance behind our Indian traditions.